dvatterott/dvatterott.github.io/_posts/_posts/2019-04-19-are-some-mlb-players-more-likely-to-hit-into-errors-than-others.markdown

 #Power_divergenceResult(statistic=59.17, pvalue=0.009)
 {% endcodeblock %}

-We do reject the null hypothesis.
+We do reject the null hypothesis, so it seems some players are more likely to hit into errors than others.
+This analysis doesn't tell us who is more likely to hit into the error.
+In future analyses, I will explore which players are more likely to hit into an error.